4amstars/4amstars/README.md

 # Knowledge Is Free

 Like true anons would say back in the day-, Knowledge Is Free.
 If you do not know what that means... you prolly never will.
+Stay Frosty.

 ![zz1](https://github.com/user-attachments/assets/26522f0b-7f6e-43b8-9298-d24958cd6ec4)